bodyweight hamstring exercise

 Swiss Ball Single Leg Curl

-To make the curl challenging and more advanced, a single-leg variant can be performed to increase the stability and core strength of experienced lifters.
+To make the curl more challenging and advanced, a single-leg variant can be performed to increase the stability and core strength of experienced lifters.
 The starting position is similar to the standard Swiss ball hamstring curl, with the exception that one leg is used to move the ball rather than both, while the other leg is left elevated in the air.
+Keep your hips level and avoid twisting as you curl; if your form breaks, go back to the double-leg version or reduce the range of motion.

 Swiss Ball Back Extension

-This variant helps activate the lower back muscle while using the body weight on the stability ball.
+This variant helps activate the lower back muscle while using body weight on the stability ball.
 The performer starts by laying face down on the stability ball with legs on the floor and arms on the side.
 Now lift your upper body by contracting your abdominals and lower back muscles.
-Slowly go back down to the starting position and start the next rep.
+Slowly go back down to the starting position and start the next rep. This is more of a posterior-chain and spinal-extensor accessory exercise than a direct hamstring curl but pairs well in the same session.

 Swiss Ball Hip Extension